rheageorge179/dff-retail-data-warehouse-analytics/project_summary_for_submission.md

 ## Repository Link

-Add your GitHub link here:

 `https://github.com/<your-username>/dff-retail-data-warehouse-analytics`

-## Why This Project Is Relevant for a Data Analyst Role

 This project shows my ability to move from raw business data to decision-ready analytics.
 It includes: